jackplogan33/crevasse-advection/README.md

 # ISCE2 Processing and Crevasse Advection

-Using the ISCE2 dense offsets module, we can determine the flow of glacial ice from Sentinel-1 Synthetic Aperture Radar.
+Using the ISCE2 interferometric processor, we perform pixel offset tracking to determine the flow of glacial ice from Sentinel-1 Synthetic Aperture Radar (SAR).
-This workflow is cloud native and is designed to process multiple offsets in series.
+This workflow is cloud native and is designed to process multiple offsets in series, exploiting the amplitude of a SAR image.
 It can easily be applied to create your own surface velocity timeseries anywhere with adequate Sentinel-1 coverage.

+More information will be detailed in our forthcoming publication.

 ## Installation